LaboratoireMecaniqueLille/robust_metrics/README.md

 -OpenCV
 -matplotlib
 -scipy

+The code was tested on an NVIDIA GPU with a computing capacity >3, CUDA toolkit version >11.2, and a Python version >3.9

 To initiate the computations, it is necessary to simply modify the parameters in the file **/Src/mainscript**  and execute the command **./mainscript**